pcafrica/advanced_programming_2024-2025/lectures/12/12-py_c++.md

      - Modern, lightweight, easy to use.
      - Header-only library.
      - More pythonic bindings.
+     - Good documentation, community support.
    - Cons:
      - Less advanced features than Boost.Python.
-     - Less documentation, community support.
      - More manual work for complex bindings.

 ---